 To be considered, students must be nominated and endorsed by a faculty member.
 Anusha was nominated by Professor Scott Wilkins, OSSM professor of humanities, earlier this year.
 Each student then submits two pieces of writing, and two independent judges score each submission on expression of ideas, language use, and unique perspective and voice.

 “The NCTE is a very respected organization among English and Literature faculty and to meet their high standards for this writing award is an achievement,” said Professor Wilkins.
-“Anusha’s application portfolio included some pieces that were personal, yet powerfully expressed as well as some literary analysis.
+“Anusha’s application portfolio included some pieces that were personal, yet powerfully expressed as well as some first rate literary analysis.
 She showcased her ability to write in several genres and should be proud of this accolade.”

 The NCTE Achievement Awards in Writing is a school-based writing program established in 1957 to encourage high school students to write and to recognize some of the best student writers in the nation.
 Only students who are high school juniors may participate.
 Schools in all 50 states, the District of Columbia, Canada, American schools abroad, and the Virgin Islands are eligible to nominate students for the writing program.